whitegreyblack/PyCurses/README.md

 ## Overview
 The project will be broken down into several portions which may be revisited if need be:
 - Command line argument parsing to set configuration settings before app is run
-- Window classes are used to give the screen structure and display information from models.
+- Window classes (Views) are used to give the screen structure and display information requested from controllers.
+They also handle their own internal key handlers and send update events to other windows.
 - Controllers hold connections to database files using sqlite as well as specific methods for data reading and writing.
-They are responsible for transforming database records into premade models for usage in the application.
+They are responsible for transforming database records into premade models for usage by the window classes in the application.
 - Models are used to hold the data retrieved from the database during data retrieval or test data from test functions.